 Signs & Symptoms of Vestibular Disease in Cats

 The symptoms of vestibular disease in cats can be alarming for pet parents to witness.
-You may notice that your cat is perfectly normal and happy one minute, then the next minute you notice that kitty is struggling to stand up on all fours and unable to maintain their balance when trying to walk.
-In fact, many cats experiencing vestibular disease will walk in circles or fall over to one side.
+You may notice that your cat is perfectly normal and happy one minute, then the next minute you notice that your kitty is struggling to stand up on all fours and unable to maintain their balance when trying to walk.
+Many cats experiencing vestibular disease will walk in circles or fall over to one side.
 You may also notice involuntary eye movements, or that your cat's head is tilted peculiarly to one side.

 Causes of Vestibular Disease in Cats